 Tim may have the manner of a born raconteur, but his background wasn’t always as a restauranteur.
 Following art college, specialising in printing and packaging, he worked in food packaging for clients including Kellogg’s and Marks & Spencer.

-So much so that Espresso Plus is now a favoured local spot for coffee breaks, hearty breakfasts and lunch.
-Espresso Plus hosts ladies who lunch, cricketers from Sefton Park Cricket Club, where Tim plays, and students alike – the latter on their short walk to Liverpool College.
-And although his daughter Anna manages the front of house, Tim still makes the effort to show up often and say hello.
+So much so that his independent coffee bar and bistro Espresso Plus is now a favoured local spot for coffee breaks, hearty breakfasts and lunch.
+Espresso Plus hosts ladies who lunch, cricketers from Sefton Park Cricket Club, where Tim plays and sponsors a midweek team, and students alike – the latter on their short walk to Liverpool College.
+And although his daughter Anna manages the front of house and runs Espresso Plus on a day-to-day basis, Tim still makes the effort to show up often and say hello.

-“People do like you being around,” says Tim, who can be found moving from table to table most mornings as customers tuck into breakfasts of Full Englishes and healthier options such as smoked salmon.
-Lunchtime menus swap the carbs for lighter bites, including smashed avocado with pumpkin seeds, and a Big Fat Greek Pita, complete with humous and tzatziki.
+“People do like you being around,” says Tim, who can be found moving from table to table most mornings as customers tuck into breakfasts of Full Englishes and healthier options such as smoked salmon or ‘superfood’ breakfasts.
 Budding cage fighters – there’s one in the kitchen smashing avocados when he’s not smashing heads – can opt for ‘protein pancakes’ topped with honey, peanut butter, Nutella.

-Although it closes its doors at 5pm weekdays, 6pm Fridays and 4pm on Sundays Espresso Plus stays open late for occasional event nights.
-Monthly wine tasting sessions, at £25 per head, include a four-course meal and variety of reds and whites – presented by Tim himself.
+Although it closes its doors at 5pm weekdays and Saturday, and 4pm on Sundays, Espresso Plus stays open late for occasional event nights.
+Monthly wine tasting sessions, at £25 per head, include a four-course meal and variety of reds and whites – presented by Tim himself and paired with food by Tim and his daughter.
 As a well-travelled enthusiast, the host offers visitors something different with a unique theme each night.